-The much needed increase in capacity would allow a 50% increase in activity, over 5 years, meaning Newcastle’s specialist teams could pioneer more ground-breaking innovation in cancer treatment, through accepting a higher number of complex and larger trials.
+This will allow a 50% increase in activity, over 5 years, meaning Newcastle’s specialist teams can pioneer more ground-breaking innovation in cancer treatment, through conducting a higher number of complex and larger trials.

 While the institute’s catchment area would cover around 3.5million people living in the north east, north Cumbria and north Yorkshire, the work carried out there could benefit cancer patients around the globe.

 Construction is being funded by the Sir Bobby Robson Foundation, part of Newcastle Hospitals Charity.
-With £20million raised so far, activity is set to continue over the next 12 months to raise the final £10million.
+With £20million raised so far via generous and much-appreciated contributions, activity is set to ramp up over the next 12 months to raise the final £10million.

-Commenting on the impact the institute could have, Dr Ruth Plummer, consultant medical oncologist at Newcastle Hospitals, said:
+Commenting on the impact the institute will have, Dr Ruth Plummer, consultant medical oncologist at Newcastle Hospitals, said:

 “Demand for more research into new and innovative cancer treatments is rising, globally and locally.